Tennessee Power of Attorney Forms

 Advance Directive for Health Care – A comprehensive document that allows a person to specify their end-of-life wishes, AND gives them the option of nominating an agent to communicate their wishes to those around them (if they no longer can themselves).

 Durable Power of Attorney – Gives an agent broad powers, excluding matters relating to their health.
 Being durable, it remains in effect regardless of the status of the principal (unless they die, in which it is automatically revoked).

 General (Financial) Power of Attorney – Covers nearly the same powers as the durable form, with the exception that it does terminate should the principal no longer be able to communicate wishes pertaining to their health.

 Limited (Special) Power of Attorney – Limits the agent’s scope to one (1) or a few tasks.

 Minor Child Power of Attorney – A state-official form completed by parents for giving a trusted caretaker with the right to enroll their kid(s) in school, take them to health appointments, and so on.

 Motor Vehicle Power of Attorney (Form RV-F1311401) – A vehicle owner who needs to transfer ownership of their vehicle when they no longer possess their original certificate of title can do so by filling out Form RV-F1311401, otherwise known as a Power of Attorney For Vehicle Transactions form.

-- Tennessee Power of Attorney Laws – (Title 34, Chapter 6, Part 1, “Uniform Durable Power of Attorney Act”) and (Title 34, Chapter 6, Part 2, “Durable Power of Attorney for Health Care”)
+- Tennessee Power of Attorney Laws – Title 34, Chapter 6, Part 1 and Title 34, Chapter 6, Part 2 (Health Care POA Laws)